What is resale or residual value?

 How much do vehicles depreciate?

 In our article, ‘What is my Trade Worth‘, we cover this topic more.
-In short, “the average vehicle depreciates 15-20% in the first year.
+In short, “the average vehicle depreciates 15-20% a year.
 According to CARFAX over 6 years, the average vehicle loses 60% of its total value.”

 Some cars and trucks DO hold their value better than others!